Jefferson nickel: 2003–present: Westward Journey nickel series; redesign of obverse

 The 2005 nickels presented a new image of the former president, designed by Joe Fitzgerald based on Houdon's bust of Jefferson.
 The word "Liberty" was taken from Jefferson's handwritten draft for the Declaration of Independence, though to achieve a capital L, Fitzgerald had to obtain one from other documents written by Jefferson.
 The reverse for the first half of the year depicted an American bison, recalling the Buffalo nickel and designed by Jamie Franki.
 The reverse for the second half showed a coastline and the words "Ocean in view!
 O!
 The Joy!", from a journal entry by William Clark, co-leader of the Expedition.
 Clark had actually written the word as "ocian", but the Mint modernized the spelling.

 The obverse design for the nickel debuting in 2006 was designed by Franki.
 It depicts a forward-facing Jefferson based on an 1800 study by Rembrandt Peale, and includes "Liberty" in Jefferson's script.
 According to Acting Mint Director David Lebryk, "The image of a forward-facing Jefferson is a fitting tribute to [his] vision."
 The reverse beginning in 2006 was again Schlag's Monticello design, but newly sharpened by Mint engravers.
 As Schlag's obverse design, on which his initials were placed in 1966, is no longer used, his initials were placed on the reverse to the right of Monticello.

 In 2009, a total of only 86,640,000 nickels were struck for circulation.
 The figure increased in 2010 to 490,560,000.
 The unusually low 2009 figures were caused by a lack of demand for coins in commerce due to poor economic conditions.
 In 2020, the coin was struck for the first time at the West Point Mint with mint mark W; these pieces were not released into circulation but were used as premiums in the Mint's annual sets.
 A proof 2020-W nickel was placed in the clad proof set and a reverse proof 2020-W nickel in the silver proof set.
 Plans to include an uncirculated 2020-W nickel in the annual uncirculated coin set were abandoned due to the COVID-19 pandemic.

 The Circulating Collectible Coin Redesign Act of 2020 was signed by President Donald Trump on January 13, 2021.
 It provides for, among other things, special one-year designs for the circulating coinage in 2026, including the nickel, for the United States Semiquincentennial (250th anniversary), with one of the designs to depict women.
 In 2024, the Citizens Coinage Advisory Committee and the Commission of Fine Arts recommended a simple dual-dating of "1776~2026" for the nickel without further modifications to the reverse.
+The Mint affirmed this as the 1776–2026 nickel on December 11, 2025.